ChyOgamba/Chy4me1/README.md

 # Hi my name is Chinyere Ogamba
 #### **I am a Data Analyst**

-I am also a scrum Master and Agile Delivery Manager
+I am also a Scrum Master and Agile Delivery Manager